jpcw/checkopenbgpd/README.rst

 usage
 -------

-This check *runs bgpctl show* and check that all bgp sessions are up.
+This check runs **bgpctl show** and checks that all bgp sessions are up.

 sample outputs :